asianpenguin701/credit-risk-classification/README.md

   - Class 1 (High-Risk Loans): **0.90** → Indicates good overall performance for high-risk loans.

 ## Summary
-The logistic regression model performed exceptionally well, achieving high accuracy and strong metrics across both loan classes.
-It performed best for predicting healthy loans (0), with perfect precision and near-perfect recall.
-For high-risk loans (1), while precision was slightly lower (0.86), the model demonstrated strong recall (0.94), which is critical for identifying risky loans.
+The logistic regression model seems to perform best for predicting healthy loans (Class 0), as it achieves perfect precision (1.00) and F1-score (1.00), along with a recall of 0.99.
+This indicates that the model is highly reliable in identifying and predicting healthy loans without any false positives.<br/>

-The model is recommended for use, particularly if the primary goal is to minimize false negatives (failing to identify high-risk loans).
-However, if reducing false positives (incorrectly labeling healthy loans as high-risk) is more important, additional techniques like adjusting class weights or using a more complex model might improve precision for class 1.
-Overall, the logistic regression model balances simplicity with excellent performance, making it suitable for this task.
+However, the model also performs well for high-risk loans (Class 1), achieving a strong recall of 0.94 and an F1-score of 0.90, although its precision for Class 1 is slightly lower at 0.86, indicating some false positives.

+Performance depends on the problem we are trying to solve:

+* If the goal is to minimize false negatives (i.e., failing to identify high-risk loans), the model's high recall for Class 1 (0.94) makes it effective for identifying risky loans.
+* If minimizing false positives (i.e., incorrectly classifying healthy loans as high-risk) is more critical, the model performs better for Class 0, where it achieves perfect precision.

+Overall, this model is recommended for tasks prioritizing balanced performance, with a slight emphasis on identifying high-risk loans, as it maintains high recall and accuracy across both classes.
+If further optimization is needed for high-risk loans, techniques like class rebalancing or adjusting thresholds could be explored.